yo252yo/rensdemons/man.md

 ## WINNING

 In the demo or in the main game, you control children stuck in a neverending cycle of pain and cruelty.
 In order to beat the game, you need to **break this cycle** and free the characters.
 It appears that you cannot do that from inside the universe of the game.
-You're gonna have to think outside the box.
+You're gonna have to think outside the box[^1].

 ### Removing suffering